redmadrobot-tomsk/android-stories/README.md

 )
 ```

-3. Add stories to StoriesController.
+3. Add stories to `StoriesController`.

 ```
 val stories = listOf(story) // sample story was created in  p.3